 Joanne Barker is Lenape (a citizen of the Delaware Tribe of Indians).

-She is professor of American Indian Studies at San Francisco State University.
+She is professor and chair of American Indian Studies at San Francisco State University.

 She is currently serving on: